OpenVAA/voting-advice-application/frontend/README.md

 Later:

-1. Change matching: interfaces: MatchQu, HasMatchAnsw, default for dims in the algo, MatchQuest class as only an example as well as MultiChoiceQ
+1. Change matching: interfaces: MatchQu, HasMatchAnsw, default for dims in the algo, MatchQuest class as only an example as well as MultiChoiceQ; getMatchableAnswerValue
 2. Make a global goto function and combine that with SSR param checks with redirects (e.g. at .../questions/+layout.server.ts)
 3. Handle overlapping Constituency categories and test fragments!
 4. Extend filterItems to use ancestor props, such as, Election.id